sohammandal/mlops-comment-moderation/data/README.md

 # Data Folder

 Put your data here.
-The comments data can be downloaded directly from Google Drive or from Kaggle + running `notebooks/data_prep.ipynb` This folder is **gitignored**.
+The comments data can be downloaded directly from Google Drive or from Kaggle + running `notebooks/data_prep.ipynb`.
+These two files below are **gitignored**.

 ```
 data/